EricGebhart/flickr-fetcher/README.md

 A sample database and image folders to match should be created in test-resources to test the server and the worker.

-Making a snapshots of the data in test-resources, and pointing the the components to alternative folders or empty destinations should be done as needed.
+Making a snapshots of the data in test-resources, and pointing the components to alternative folders or empty destinations should be done as needed.

 In the case of the worker, a temporary snapshot would allow testing of a submittal